 - TestRail Hosted: your account has already been updated!

 - TestRail Download (licensed): you can download the latest version or renew your support plan from your customer portal account.
-If you have been using TestRail’s existing API, it needs to be updated as well.

 - TestRail Download (trial): please contact us to download the latest version.